Coyote Gulch

 Coyote Gulch is a tributary of the Escalante River, located in Garfield and Kane Counties in southern Utah, in the western United States.
 Over 25 mi long, Coyote Gulch exhibits many of the geologic features found in the Canyons of the Escalante, including high vertical canyon walls, narrow slot canyons, domes, arches, and natural bridges.
 The upper sections of Coyote Gulch are located within the Grand Staircase–Escalante National Monument, while its lower sections are located in the Glen Canyon National Recreation Area.

-The headwaters of Coyote Gulch have their origins along a 14 mi segment of the Straight Cliffs Formation which is the eastern edge of the Kaiparowits Plateau.
+The headwaters of Coyote Gulch originates along a 14 mi segment of the Straight Cliffs Formation which is the eastern edge of the Kaiparowits Plateau.
 Intermittent streams flowing down the Straight Cliffs merge to form larger branches, including Dry Fork, Big Hollow, the main branch of Coyote Gulch, and Hurricane Wash.
 The combined flow from these branches has carved a canyon up to 900 ft deep into sandstone layers before meeting the Escalante River.